blakemcbride/LISPF4/Documentation/README.txt

 ----------------------------------------------------------------------

-The raw system is case sensitive and all the built in functions are in upper case.
-BASIC.IMG has a lisp file loaded which sets an option to cause lispf4 to up shift all input so the system becomes case insensitive.
+The raw system is case sensitive and all the built in functions are in upper case.  basic.img has a lisp file loaded which sets an option to cause lispf4 to up shift all input so the system becomes case insensitive.